Meet the Nafshenu Team

 Rabbi Larry Sernovitz is happily married to Rebecca and is the proud father of Sam, Daniella and Eden.

-Ami Yares - Director of Music and co-director of the Tzedek Initative
+Ami Yares - Music and Social Justice Director

 Ami Yares joins Nafshenu as director of music and co-directs the Tzedek Initiative with Rabbi Larry.
 For his entire professional life, Ami has been dedicated to using music as tool for education, empowerment and social action as much as entertaining audiences at home and abroad.